-However, Sant Feliu de Guíxols is another seaside village that was recommended by various sources as a beautiful location and also a good starting point for the coastal walk.
-Near this village there is also a via ferrata, in Cala del Moli, with sections suspended between rocks right about the sea (the photos look incredible so I’m definitely looking forward to trying this next time!).
+That being said, Sant Feliu de Guíxols is another seaside village that was recommended by various sources as a beautiful location and also a good starting point for the coastal walk.
+Near this village there is also a via ferrata, in Cala del Moli, with sections suspended between rocks right above the sea (the photos look incredible so I’m definitely looking forward to trying this next time!).

-You can also camp along the route, there seem to be plenty of options and, as I already mentioned at the beginning, this was actually our initial idea: do more of this route over 2 or 3 days and camp along the way.
+You can also camp along the route, there seem to be plenty of options and, as I already mentioned at the beginning, this was actually our initial idea: do a longer part of this route over 2 or 3 days and camp along the way.

 When is the best time to hike the Camí de Ronda?